How To Find The Complement Of An Angle

 The Role of Technology in Modern Geometry

 Technology has revolutionized the way we approach geometry, making it more accessible and intuitive.
-Digital tools allow for precise measurements and visualizations, helping to deepen understanding and facilitate problem-solving.
+Digital tools allow for precise measurements and visualizations, helping to deepen understanding and help with problem-solving.

 In modern geometry, complementary angles are used in advanced applications such as: